charliegillies/SimpleEventManager/README.md

 eventManager.Invoke(new PrintMsgEvent("Did you print this message?"));
 ```

-This is the basics of using the program.
+This is the basics of using SimpleEvents.

 You can unsubscribe from the event by using the same object that was returned from the Subscribe method call.

 ```
 // Now remove the listener & invoke again eventManager.Unsubscribe(listener);
 ```

 You can also use the QueueInvoke and InvokeQueuedEvents method.
+You can use this for delaying event invokation.
+The best practice would be to call InvokeQueuedEvents every frame.

 For example:

 ```
 // Queue a few print message events